TarkWight/StreamTokenizer/README.md

 ## Support

-For any issues, please open an issue on the [GitHub repository](https://github.com/your-username/StreamTokenizer/issues).
+For any issues, please open an issue on the [StreamTokenizer issues](https://github.com/TarkWight/StreamTokenizer/issues).

 ## Authors